dgroomes/stackoverflow-look-back/README.md

 * Include tags data.
 This would enable the ability to search by tags too.
 * SKIPPED Consider using modules, but also consider to NOT use modules.
 Modules are modern, but modules aren't exported in the global context therefore we forego the usual luxury of "executing code ad-hoc on the console to our delight".
 This is kind of a major bummer.
-Also modules can't be imported in web workers in Safari and FireFox so that is also a bummer when considering converting this tool to a browser extension.
+Also modules can't be imported in web workers in Safari and Firefox so that is also a bummer when considering converting this tool to a browser extension.
   * This was SKIPPED because even the official Chrome and Firefox repositories of example extensions do not use modules.
     I am following by their "lead by example".
 See: